 - Why are Standard Coding Practices Better than Non-Standard Coding Practices?

 - 7 Best Coding Practices for Developers

 What Is the Ideal Coding Standard?

-In a simple term, a set of specific rules or practices to perfectly write lines of code can be described as coding standards.
+In simple terms, a set of specific rules or practices to perfectly write lines of code can be described as coding standards.”

 Moreover, coding standards work as a software uniform format for engineers to write perfect and correct functional code.